 HR Director Jan Waterhouse

 Working @ Iowa survey has launched.
 All staff are encouraged to complete the survey.
-Council members may encourage their coworkers to complete the survery as well.
+Council members may encourage their coworkers to complete the survey as well.
 Survey results are expected to be available by January.
 Results will be provided for the entire college and that the department or unit level when there are at least 10 responses.
-A question was asked the intent of the questions about energy on the surgey.
+A question was asked the intent of the questions about energy on the survey.
 The “energy” questions are intended to measure levels of employee engagement while the other questions are the drivers of engagement.

 New jobs system is up for staff and is expected to be in use for faculty sometime during the spring semester.
 Internal staff who want to look at job opportunities can access the new system through the UI Employee Self-Service site.
 Some staff have commented that salary information is not visible for positions posted on the new system.
 The new system is a cloud based system and very little can be changed.
 Individual departments may choose to include salary information in job descriptions.
 There may be an option to have a candidate indicate their desired salary in the future, yet this is still being discussed and there is no timeframe for a decision or implementation.
 Recruiters are expected to have discussions about salary expectations with candidates during the interview process before the stage where offers would be made.